So, you want to get started in the wonderful world of airsoft?

 Rules differ from game to game and place to place.

-If you play a lot of video games, you’re likely familiar with this variant of airsoft.
-Simply put, one team tries to “kill” as many of the other team as possible.
+If you play a lot of video games, you’re likely familiar with Deathmatch.
+Simply put, one airsoft team tries to “kill” as many of the other team as possible.

 The goal then is to score as many kills as possible.